The School of Design & Production offers a Bachelor of Fine Arts degree and a Master of Fine Arts degree.

 Click the following link to view the interview dates.
 Make sure to only select dates in the column labeled "School of Design and Production."
 Interview Dates PDF

-NOTE: Off-campus interviews may be conducted by a faculty member who does not teach in the specific concentration that you are applying for.
+NOTE: Off-campus interviews may be conducted by a faculty member who do not teach in the specific concentration to which you are applying.
 You should bring with you to the interview a sample of your work that can be taken back to the UNCSA campus.
 Students who interview off-campus may be asked to participate in an additional telephone, Skype or campus interview.

 An original portfolio of work is required at the time of interview.
 Examples of work the portfolio might contain are: